Cragg lab pledge of support to BLM movement and commitment to inclusivity

 You are expected not the exception

-As a lab and community, we pledge to be considerate and welcoming of all people, regardless of race, religion, sexual orientation and gender identity.
+As a lab and community, we pledge to be considerate and welcoming of all people, regardless of race, religion, sexual orientation, gender identity and disability or neurodivergence.
 We will acknowledge societal injustices and how these impact us personally and professionally.
 This is an ongoing working document that requires thought and reflection.
 Due to the lack of representation of Black scientists in our group and given the social injustices surrounding Black people to date, this document aims to make future Black colleagues welcome, included and valued.
 It is also intended to promote inclusivity of all under-represented groups.

 - I will not give the “benefit of the doubt” when it comes to racist, prejudiced or derogatory comments.